raphm/safe_append/README.markdown

 RAID, multiple storage servers, UPSs, and good journaling file systems are all things you should consider putting in place.

+## Requirements

+This library requires C++11.

+Also, you will need Boost.
+I'm sorry to include it for such a tiny library, but the thought of writing my own filesystem handling routines made me sad, especially in light of the fact that I will most likely be the only user of this code.

 ## Example usage

+0) `#include "safe_append.h"`

 1) Call `sa_start` with the name of the file: